micahkendall/cardano-governance-notes/README.md

-# Micah's Notes on Governing Cardano
+# Micah's Notes on Cardano Governance

 I read the [cardano ledger specification](https://intersectmbo.github.io/formal-ledger-specifications/pdfs/cardano-ledger.pdf).
 This covers the technical functionality of governance.
 The governance system is a multi-stage process, with a constitutional committee, delegated representatives, and stake pool operators all having a say in the future of the Cardano protocol.

 ## Protocol:
 The version is two natural numbers: N x N
 The treasury & reserves are both ada amounts that are part of the core protocol.

-They are currently at

 Parameters are core settings of the entire Cardano protocol, these may be adjusted by proposals.